2ndquadrant-it/puppet-barman/README.md

 ### Installing manually

-If you choose to install manually, you will have to clone the repository in the module path and handle dependencies manually.
+If you choose to install manually, you will have to clone the repository in the module path.

-The dependencies that need to be installed are **stdlib** and **apt** from puppetlabs.

 ## Usage